Skip to main content

 Category

-Preventative Care
+Palliative & Preventative Care

 Managing Age and Arthritis the natural Way

 Arthritis is a condition that literally means inflammation of the joint.
 The actual causes of arthritis are many, however, in older pets the most common is osteoarthritis.
 This is a chronically progressive disease that is most commonly caused by a long-term injury or possibly even conformational faults that have been present since birth.
 Certain diseases can also lead to chronic arthritis.
 Age is not an actual disease, but dogs that run heavy on their joints throughout life can wear them out early or strain them leading to the problem as they get older.
 Feel free to fill out our pain quiz to help assess your dog’s discomfort.
+The sections below discuss using “natural” therapies to manage arthritis.
+We also have articles that discuss more traditional therapy.

 Advanced Hip Disease